ept/blog/scaling.md

 Besides buying more RAM, an effective solution is to use RAM more efficiently in the first place, so that a bigger part of your dataset fits in RAM.
-In order to decide where to optimise, you need to know what all your memory is being used for -- and that's actually surprisingly non-trivial.
+In order to decide where to optimise, you need to know what all your memory is being used for -- and that's surprisingly non-trivial.
 With a bit of digging, you can usually get your database to report how much disk space each of your tables and indexes is taking.
 Figuring out the working set, and how much memory is actually used for what, is harder.

 As a rule of thumb, your performance will probably be more predictable if your indexes completely fit in RAM -- so that there's a maximum of one disk read per query, which reduces your exposure to